gratefulfrog/CharacterPixels/README.md

 # CharacterPixels
-Processing code to demo the use of text characters as pixels
+Processing code implementing the use of text characters as pixels

+# Usage
+- To do some **Super Serious rendering**, run `CompensatedCharacterPixelRender` after reading the instructions and setting up the parameters.
+- To visualize character spacing, run `NewBoxRenderer`.
+- Enjoy!

+# Notes
+- Memoisation is used to improve efficiency in character bounding box lookup!
+Check it out if you don't know what it is ;-)
+- `CompensatedCharacterPixelRender` uses a csv file to proivde the user with fine horizontal spacing adjustments of individual characters.

-# Check out the Video!
+# Check out some Video Demos!

 [Character Pixels: The Full Text Version!](https://youtu.be/rrVtNiJrFVA)  (Shows both demos with a genuine text in 12px characters)